michael-wall/rabbit-mq-demo/README.md

   - Trigger: On After Add
   - Action: object-action-executor[function#rabbit-mq-publish-object-action]

-- Verify Custom Service Status
+- Verify custom services status
   - Check the DXP Cloud Console to confirm the environment is setup:
     - The rabbitmq and rabbitmqlistener custom services are running.
     - The rabbitmqpublisher Client Extension custom service is running.